 How Do I Refinance an Inherited Property to Buy Out Heirs?

-If you want to keep a property and your siblings want to sell it, you will need to come up with the necessary cash to complete the transaction for your share.
+If you want to keep a property and your siblings want to sell it, you will need to come up with the necessary cash to complete the transaction for your share of the inherited property split between siblings.
 In most cases, traditional lenders, such as a bank, won’t provide a loan for a property in an estate or trust with other owners.
-Your best option is to find a hard money lender.
+Your best option is to find a hard money lender for estate funding.
 These loans are also known as probate loans, inheritance loans, and trust loans.
 They are different terms that all mean the same thing.

 The way this type of loan works is that the lender pays the money directly to the estate, which will then go to the heirs who are selling their part of the house.
 The heir who wants to keep the house will assume the loan and pay the lender.
 Interest rates are usually higher than with a bank, but you are usually able to get approval quickly so you can move forward with the buyout.
 You will need to bring some cash to the table because most probate loans are only for as much as 70 percent of the value of the property.
 The lender will review your application and determine how much percentage of funds to provide and the terms for the loan.